Pediatric Wayfinding

 Designing around a five-floor pediatric hospital, each floor has one unique pair of animal friends: elephant and egret, cheetah and dog, ostrich and zebra, badger and coyote, crocodile and plover.

-Each pair is uniquely colored to add more life and vibrancy against the white walls of the hospital.
-In addition, it helps enforce which floor of the hospital an individual may be on so they can continue making confident choices in their navigation.
+Each pair is uniquely colored to add life and vibrancy against the white walls of each corridor.
+A common color scheme for each pair also differentiates floors from one another.
 To add more life to these relationships each pair is always depicted interacting together doing something different.

 The Experience of the Journey

 From the first floor to the fourth floor, each sign presented along the way are possible points along the journey of a first-time visitor or patient on their way to their room.
 Along the way they’ll encounter the adventures of the elephant and egret, the compassion of the dog for his cheetah friend, or the wandering travel buddies of the badger and coyote.
-By the time this user has walked through the halls they should be at calm and at east with what they saw.
+By the time this user has walked through the halls they should be at ease and comfortable navigating with the signs.

 When they are finally brought to their room they are greeted by a vibrant mural to remind them of the journey.
 And when the lights dim in the room the mural lights up with the animal friends to keep them company.